 How to Be a Girl is a podcast hosted by Marlo Mack, a single mom in Seattle raising a young transgender daughter.
-Each aspect looks at a different aspect of her life with her daughter, as they attempt together to sort out just what it means to be a girl.
-A revealing and often emotional podcast that goes right to the heart of transgender issues.
+Each aspect looks at a different point of her life with her daughter, as they attempt together to sort out just what it means to be a girl — a revealing and often emotional podcast that goes right to the heart of transgender issues.

 In Made of Human, Sofie Hagen - former co-host of The Guilty Feminist (see above) - speaks to people about how they function as human beings.
 How do they cope with all the confusing and hurtful aspects of life?
 Recent interviewees include doodler, actor and comedian Jessie Cave, artist Travis Alabanza and cartoonist Alison Bechdel.
 The honest and candid nature of this show makes it stand out from the crowd and is required listening for anyone struggling with this thing called life.